Keyboard shortcuts

 bevy lint

 The CLI will prompt you if you wish to install the linter.
+Note that it will assume you are using Rustup, and if that isn't the case you should install the linter manually instead.
 Type y and press enter to accept:

 warning: failed to run bevy_lint, trying to find automatic fix...